leoj3n/svelte-vercel-optimized-images/README.md

 # svelte-vercel-optimized-images

-This project demonstrates how you might configure Vercel to generate optimized images for a SvelteKit app.
+This project demonstrates how you might configure Vercel to generate optimized images for SvelteKit.

 - [Create a SvelteKit App and Deploy to Vercel](#create-a-sveltekit-app-and-deploy-to-vercel)
   * [Create a SvelteKit Skeleton Project](#create-a-sveltekit-skeleton-project)